 • Module Synthesis Papers: The Module Synthesis Paper assignment is a critical evaluation and application of the module readings, in-class discussions, and media presentations.
 The Module Synthesis Paper is a response (or responses) to a prompt (or prompts) on the module topic or a specific issue presented in the module.
-The assignment grade is based on the student's ability to a) identify critical elements of the module that are relevant to the prompt, b) leverage facts and figures (information) from the module to support the response, c) synthesize elements of the module readings, in-class discussions, and media presentations to effectively respond to the prompt(s), and d) effectively communicate the response.
+The assignment grade is based on the student's ability to a) identify critical elements of the module that are relevant to the prompt, b) leverage facts and figures

+(information) from the module to support the response, c) synthesize elements of the module readings, in-class discussions, and media presentations to effectively respond to the prompt(s), and d) effectively communicate the response.
 See the Module Synthesis Paper assignment page on Canvas for specific requirements and instructions to submit the assignment.

 • Discussion Boards: The Discussion Board assignment is a forum for students to evaluate media presentations of the module topic.
-Each Discussion Board requires two posts: 1) a link to a media article or video (that was not presented in class) with a brief summary of the article or video and how it relates to the module topic, and 2) an upvote and response to an article that is posted by a discussion group member.
+Each Discussion Board requires two posts: 1) a link to a media article or video (that was not presented in class) with a brief summary of the article or video and how it relates to the module topic, and 2) a response to an article and summary posted by a discussion group member.
 The article or video linked in the first post can be one with which the student agrees or disagrees, but an explanation should be included in the summary provided.
 The response post (second post) should be an in-depth analysis, comparison, or application of the module content to the article or video posted by a group member (can agree or disagree).
 Posts are made on subsequent days: the initial post with the link and summary are due prior to the response to a group member's post (Thursday: as both posts cannot occur on the same day), thus "early" posts to the required Friday response are not accepted (these requirements also apply to Discussion Boards that occur on days other than Thurs/Fri).
 The Discussion Board assignment grade is based on 1) the depth of the summary provided in the initial post, and 2) the depth of analysis/critical thinking in the response to a group member and the ability to leverage facts and figures (information) from the module.
 See the Discussion Board assignment page on Canvas for specific requirements and instructions to submit the assignment.

-Cumulative Course Evaluations:
+Cumulative Course Assessments:

-Mid Term Exam: The Mid Term Exam covers modules 1 through 4.
-The Mid Term consists of 3 shortanswer/short essay questions.
+Mid-term Exam: The mid-term exam covers modules 1 through 4.
+The mid-term consists of shortanswer/short essay questions.
 Responses are graded based on a) the depth of analysis of the issue(s) presented in the module, and b) critical thinking regarding how the issue(s) affect or are affected by cultural/societal influences.
 Specifics facts and figures are not required to support responses, but responses should demonstrate an understanding of the interaction between sport and society in regard to the specific topic.
-The Mid Term Exam is administered in-class.
+The mid-term exam is administered in-class.

-Final Exam: The Final Exam is in the same format, with the same requirements, as the Mid Term Exam.
-The Final Exam is administered through Canvas.
+Final Exam: The final exam is in the same format, with the same requirements, as the mid-term exam.
+The final exam is administered through Canvas.